-Google offers a list of ways to access recovery mode on Nexus devices.
+Google offers a list of ways to access recovery mode on Pixel devices.
 You may have to perform a web search or check your device manufacturer’s support pages to find out how to reset it.

 On devices running Android 5.1, you may have to enter the username and password of the Google account that was previously associated with the device after doing this.
 This prevents someone else from resetting and using your device.
 However, you won’t need the old unlock code to regain use of your hardware.

 Modern Android devices work a lot more like Apple’s iPhones and iPads.
 If you forget the code, you’ll need to reset it to its factory default settings to regain access.
 This begins to make sense when you consider Google’s desire to automatically encrypt all Android devices out-of-the-box.
 The PIN or password is used as part of the key to decrypt the data stored on an encrypted Android device.